regulad/regulad.github.io/minecraft.md

 ![Banner Ad](https://i.imgur.com/ZOl43iu.png)

-## Plugins
+## Store

-AntiCheatReloaded, AntiVPN, BedrockPlayerManager, BetterSleeping3, CleanMotD*, ClearLag, CoreProtect, DiscordSRV, Essentials, EssentialsChat, EssentialsGeoIP, EssentialsSpawn, floodgate-bukkit, Geyser-Spigot, LuckPerms, PlaceholderAPI, ProtocolLib, TabList, Vault, ViaBackwards, ViaVersion, WorldBorder, WorldEdit

-*Many of the features of each plugin have been disabled to maintain vanilla gameplay.*
+If you would like to help out the sever and get some sweet deals, click [here](/mcstore)!

 ## Server host

-The server currently uses [PebbleHost](https://pebblehost.com/), using a 4GB Premium plan.
+The server currently uses a premium [PebbleHost](https://pebblehost.com/) plan.

 ## More